frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/modify-the-root-component.md

 Save both files and make a quick check to see that everything is still working in the browser.

 {% hint style="success" %}
-**🧐 Check you're on the right track** by comparing your changes with [the ones in this commit](https://github.com/frontity-demos/tutorial-hello-frontity/commit/88e834628e3e4a66676425b45314f98e0046c3c2).
+**Check you're on the right track** by comparing your changes with [the ones in this commit](https://github.com/frontity-demos/tutorial-hello-frontity/commit/88e834628e3e4a66676425b45314f98e0046c3c2).
 {% endhint %}